If someone gets diagnosed with prediabetes, that does not necessarily mean that he/she will get diabetes.

 2. Make Sleeping Our Priority

 We are all aware that sleep is crucial.
 According to Theresa Garnero, author, if you don’t sleep enough it will be harder for you to lose weight.
+That’s why it’s smart to get one of those mattresses from Casper Essential Mattress Reviews to aid you in your goal.

 Respect that time and wake up and go to bed at the same time every single day.
 Remember to relax before you go to sleep.
-Avoid using the smartphone, TV or computer to fall asleep.
+Avoid using the smartphone, TV, or computer to fall asleep.

 3. Choose and Commit

-We need to decide what is best for us and our health in the long-term.
+We need to decide what is best for us and our health in the long term.

 We need to aim to be perfect, but also to accept the fact that no one is.
 In case you cannot get things done, do not stress and remember that you have done your best.